emmercm/www/src/blog/_glue-work-is-now-the-work.md

 ---

-Technical writing was always imp
+Technical writing was always important, and now it's even more so.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTExNjYyMTNdfQ==
+eyJoaXN0b3J5IjpbLTEzNDEwMjc1NThdfQ==
 -->